5th Fetter

 Now turn it around and say “I do not think of my partner’s needs” and see how does that fit?

-Your partner clearly wanted company so you are the one who brings the drama to the table and do not think of how that potentially influences your partner.
+Your partner clearly wanted company, so you are the one who brings the drama to the table and are not thinking of how that potentially influences your partner.
+Feel into it: is that the issue?

-Now turn it further around to a “I do not think about my needs” and see how does that fit?
+Now turn it further around to a “I do not think about my needs,” and see how does that fit?

 Are you burning your candle at both ends at your job?

-Do you say yes to more than you actually want to?
+Do you say ‘yes’ to more than you actually want to?

 Do you do things at work you do not want to?